jwi146/jwi146/README.md

 ## 📂 Other Projects
 Here you can find other projects that I have worked on:

-  - [What Watts](https://github.com/F28SO-Group10/Stage-2-Cw) : This was a university group project focusing on a smart-home energy usage UI implemented over 2 semesters.
-The first semester was pre-development research and documentation, where requirements, mock-ups, and UML diagrams were evaluated.
-During the second, my team and I were able to start the development of our system, which involved a web-based UI and database.
-My role was lead frontend developer, and alongside my teammate we developed our systems UI, making sure it was friendly, interactive, and intuitive.
-Our UI system was developed usinf HTML, CSS, and Javascript.
+  - [What Watts](https://github.com/F28SO-Group10/Stage-2-Cw) : This was a university group project focused on designing a smart-home energy usage UI, completed over two semesters.

+       In the first semester, we conducted pre-development research and documentation, which included evaluating requirements, creating mock-ups, and developing UML diagrams.

+       During the second semester, my team and I began developing the system, which involved building a web-based UI and integrating it with a database.

+       I served as the lead front-end developer, and alongside a teammate, I helped create an interface that was user-friendly, interactive, and intuitive.
+Our UI was developed using HTML, CSS, and JavaScript.